-Company E has issued puttable shares which investors may put back to the company.
+Entity E has issued puttable shares which investors may put back to the entity.

-When an investor puts shares back to the company an administration fee is charged by the company.
+When an investor puts shares back to the entity an administration fee is charged by the entity.
 For shares issued to wholesale investors, the fee is specified as 1%.
 For shares issued to retail investors the fee is 5%.
 Can the shares be reclassified as equity under the Amendments?